-The goal of this activity is to learn how to review observation records and authentic documentation to summarize individual child learning for a written narrative.
-Reflect on a collection of information to identify developmental progress and make decisions on learning goals.
+The goal of this activity is to have staff learn how to review observation records and authentic documentation to summarize individual child learning for a written narrative.
+Staff will reflect on a collection of information to identify developmental progress and make decisions on learning goals.

-• Paper, pencils or pens

-- portfolio or collection of observations and samples - Desired Results Child

-Developmental Progress form
+- Paper, pencils or pens - portfolio or collection of observations and samples - Desired Results Child Developmental Progress form

-- 1. A narrative report that summarizes each child's learning describes the child's development to parents.
-It can also be used to engage parents as partners in the education process.
-The summary can additionally be used to determine curriculum goals and objectives to support each child's development. - 2.
-Plan for review and reflection to summarize through the following steps: - Identify anecdotal notes and annotate photographs, and work samples that represent the child's early or initial knowledge, skills and behavior.
-Write a brief description of what these pieces of documentation suggest. - Gather observation records, and annotate photos and work samples that characterize the child's growth from the initial level to the current or most recent knowledge, skills, and behavior.
+- Explain that a narrative report that summarizes each child's learning describes the child's development to parents and can also be used to engage parents as partners in the education process.
+The summary can additionally be used to determine curriculum objectives to support each child's development. - 2.
+Describe the process of review and reflection to summarize through the following steps: - Identify and annotate anecdotal notes, photographs, and work samples that represent the child's early or initial knowledge, skills and behavior.
+Write a brief description of what these pieces of documentation suggest. - Gather and annotate observation records, photos, and work samples that characterize the child's growth from the initial level to the current or most recent knowledge, skills, and behavior.
 Briefly describe the developmental progress these pieces of documentation demonstrate. - 3.
-Review the brief descriptions you drafted and the annotated documentation you identified to answer the following set of questions: - What are the child's strengths? - Identify the areas the child is currently working on to make improvements.
+Have staff review the brief descriptions drafts and the annotated documentation that was identified to answer the following set of questions: - What are the child's strengths? - Identify the areas the child is currently working on to make improvements?

-- 4. Use language that is meaningful and supportive to your reading audience.
+- 4. Direct the use of language that is meaningful and supportive to the reading audience.
 Avoid the use of educational jargon and terms that could interfere with effective communication.
-Remember that the purpose of the summary is to communicate and inform parents, staff, and others about each child's developmental journey. - 5.
-Assemble examples from the annotated documentation you had previously identified to support and illustrate your narrative summary about the child's strengths and goals for the upcoming months. - 6.
-Review, reflect and develop a new set of learning goals.
-Write a brief narrative on this final set of questions: - What can the teacher and program do to support the child's learning and development goals? - What can parents do at home to support the child's learning and development goals? - 7.
-Plan positive and respectful opportunities for parents to participate in planning new learning goals and activities.
+Emphasize that the purpose of the summary is to communicate and inform parents, staff, and others about each child's developmental journey. - Have staff assemble examples from the annotated documentation that was previously identified to support and illustrate the summary narrative about the child's strengths and goals for the upcoming months. - 6.
+Have staff review, reflect and develop a new set of learning goals.
+Ask staff to write a brief narrative on this final set of questions: - What can the teacher and program do to support the child's learning and development goals? - What can parents do at home to support the child's learning and development goals? - 7.
+Encourage staff to provide positive and respectful opportunities for parents to participate in planning the new learning goals and activities.